The implications of Non-Freezing Cold Injury

 NFCI may have subsequent psychological effects which are equally significant, for example PTSD, depression and anxiety.
 Whilst situations involving cold, wet conditions may become commonplace, injuries can occur which have significant impacts on service, home life, and post service prospects.

 If you are looking for legal advice on a military injury, our specialist lawyers are here to guide you through your available options.
-Get in touch with our team to see how we can help at MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during 9am-5pm on weekdays.
+Get in touch with our team to see how we can help, by emailing MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or calling our freephone number 0800 046 2567 on weekdays between 9am and 5pm.